trinodb/trino/docs/src/main/sphinx/admin/dynamic-filtering.rst

 ``enable_large_dynamic_filters`` session property.

-When large dynamic filters are enabled, limits on the size of dynamic filters can be configured for each join distribution type using the configuration properties ``dynamic-filtering.large-broadcast.max-distinct-values-per-driver``, ``dynamic-filtering.large-broadcast.max-size-per-driver`` and ``dynamic-filtering.large-broadcast.range-row-limit-per-driver`` and their equivalents for partitioned join distribution type.
+When large dynamic filters are enabled, limits on the size of dynamic filters can be configured using the configuration properties ``dynamic-filtering.large.max-distinct-values-per-driver``, ``dynamic-filtering.large.max-size-per-driver`` , ``dynamic-filtering.large.range-row-limit-per-driver``, ``dynamic-filtering.large-partitioned.max-distinct-values-per-driver``, ``dynamic-filtering.large-partitioned.max-size-per-driver`` and ``dynamic-filtering.large-partitioned.range-row-limit-per-driver``.

-Similarly, limits for dynamic filters when ``enable-large-dynamic-filters`` is not enabled can be configured using configuration properties like ``dynamic-filtering.large-partitioned.max-distinct-values-per-driver``, ``dynamic-filtering.large-partitioned.max-size-per-driver`` and ``dynamic-filtering.large-partitioned.range-row-limit-per-driver`` and their equivalent for broadcast join distribution type.
+Similarly, limits for dynamic filters when ``enable-large-dynamic-filters`` is not enabled can be configured using configuration properties like ``dynamic-filtering.small.max-distinct-values-per-driver``, ``dynamic-filtering.small.max-size-per-driver`` , ``dynamic-filtering.small.range-row-limit-per-driver``, ``dynamic-filtering.small-partitioned.max-distinct-values-per-driver``, ``dynamic-filtering.small-partitioned.max-size-per-driver`` and ``dynamic-filtering.small-partitioned.range-row-limit-per-driver``.

+The ``dynamic-filtering.large.*`` and ``dynamic-filtering.small.*`` limits are applied when dynamic filters are collected before build side is partitioned on join keys (when broadcast join is chosen or when fault tolerant execution is enabled).
+The ``dynamic-filtering.large-partitioned.*`` and ``dynamic-filtering.small-partitioned.*`` limits are applied when dynamic filters are collected after build side is partitioned on join keys (when partitioned join is chosen and fault tolerant execution is disabled).

 The properties based on ``max-distinct-values-per-driver`` and ``max-size-per-driver`` define thresholds for the size up to which dynamic filters are collected in a